nical/moz-wgpu-update/README.md

 ## Setup

-You will need a `.moz-wgpu.toml` file with information about where the various repositories are on disk, for example mine looks like this:
+You will need a `.moz-wgpu.toml` file with information about where the various repositories are on disk.
+For example, mine looks like this:

 ```toml
 github-api-token = "gh"